sgnd/sgnd/TEACH.md

 - Logs Managements
 - Database and Caching

-Putting together the various pieces of technology to make a complete infrastructure
+I can help you understand how to put together various technologies to create a complete infrastructure.

 ## What my past students have to say